We do not recommend towing a caravan that is heavier than 1340 kg kg with this Dacia.

 Weight

-The Dacia Duster TCe 100 with a Caravan as an example with an actual weight of 1250 kg is in general a good match and suitable for journeys on most kinds of roads, sometimes with some limitations in the mountains.
+The Dacia Duster TCe 100 with a Caravan as an example with an actual weight of 1340 kg is a match just suitable for most journeys but also with some limitations.

 Flat roads